 Diagnostic imaging equipment is allocated life ages for Medicare benefits purposes.
 This is known as ‘capital sensitivity’ which is intended to encourage practices to regularly upgrade and replace, as appropriate, their equipment to help to ensure that patients have access to high quality diagnostic imaging services.
 Positron Emission Tomography (PET) equipment is excluded from the capital sensitivity arrangements.

-Up until 30 April 2020, lower benefits were payable for equipment that exceeded the applicable life ages.
-From 1 May 2020, all the lower benefit items (the NK items) will be deleted from the Medicare Benefits Schedule (MBS).
-This will mean that Medicare benefits will no longer be payable for diagnostic imaging services rendered on equipment that has exceeded its effective life age or maximum extended life age unless the practice has an exemption.
+From 1 May 2020, all the lower benefit items (the NK items) were removed from the Medicare Benefits Schedule (MBS).
+This meant Medicare benefits were no longer payable for diagnostic imaging services rendered on equipment that had exceeded its effective life age or maximum extended life age unless the practice had an exemption.

-- practices located in outer regional, remote and very remote areas are automatically exempt from the capital sensitivity provisions
+- practices located in outer regional, remote and very remote areas using Australian Statistical Geographical Classification - Remoteness Area (ASGC-RA) are automatically exempt from the capital sensitivity provisions i.e. ASGC-RA 3 to 5 areas

-- for practices located in inner regional areas that are also classified as Rural Zone 4 or 5 under the Rural Regional and Remote Area (RRMA) classification system of 1991, the regulations provide that an exemption may be granted, on application, where the equipment:
+- practices located in inner regional areas (ASGC-RA 2) that are also classified as Rural Zone 4 or 5 under the Rural, Remote and Metropolitan Area (RRMA) classification system of 1991, may be granted an exemption, on application, where the equipment:

 - is operated on a rare and sporadic basis; and